Popular Libraries

 method with the model and file path. - Save the model to the file path.

-# Set the key to store the model in Object Store for reuse across sessions. model_key = "model.keras"
+# Set the key to store the model in the Object Store so you can use it later. model_key = "model.keras"

 Note that the model has to have the suffix .keras